Frequently asked questions

 Does the infrastructure fee apply if we have an arbor, table or chairs?

 Some items such as a standard size arbor, signing table and guest chairs may not attract the infrastructure fee, which is additional to the permit administration fee.
-Once you have submitted a completed application form, please liaise with your appointed Activation Agreements Officer to discuss which fees relate to your event.
+You can request detailed cost information by using the ‘comments’ section of the online application form.

 Do we need public liability insurance?

 Most organised activities undertaken on the Parks Victoria estate require public liability insurance.
-If you are unsure whether your wedding requires this, please email your application form to firstname.lastname@example.org and we can advise you.
+If you are unsure whether your wedding requires this, please email your enquiry to email@example.com and the Customer Support Team can assist you.

 Do you allow music?